taz77/sendgrid-php-ng/README.md

 **This is a forked version of SendGrid-PHP which uses Guzzle 6.x**

-This library allows you to quickly and easily send emails through SendGrid using PHP.
+This library allows you to quickly and easily send emails through SendGrid using PHP with the help of Guzzle 6.x.
+This development was to support the new PSR messaging standard in PHP that is implemented in Guzzle 6.x

+This module inherits the updates from the official Sendgrid library that were introduced in version 3.x

+## Notes from Sendgrid official library

 WARNING: This module was recently upgraded from [2.2.x](https://github.com/sendgrid/sendgrid-php/tree/v2.2.1) to 3.X.
 There were API breaking changes for various method names.
 See [usage](https://github.com/sendgrid/sendgrid-php#usage) for up to date method names.